What Doctors Need to Know About Social Security Benefits and Disability Insurance

 - If your disability is due to the fact that you are active military, or is from an act of war, this will likely not be covered by disability insurance.

-The elimination period is how long before your policy takes effect after you’ve been disabled.
+The disability insurance elimination period is how long before your policy takes effect after you’ve been disabled.
 This time is typically either 60, 90, 180 days before you start receiving disability payments.
 You can choose to make your elimination period shorter by paying a higher premium.

 Riders Worth the Money